abaire/nxdk_dyndxt/README.md

 ## L1 bootstrap

+The L1 bootstrap operates in two modes, depending on the value stored in the last 4 bytes (`io_val`) of the loaded image.

+### Allocation mode: `io_val != 0`
-The L1 bootstrap simply allocates an XBDM memory block via `DmAllocatePoolWithTag`.
-Since the address of `DmAllocatePoolWithTag` is provided via the `resume` argument, the L1 loader reserves a block of memory at the end of the image to use for I/O. Specifically it must be set to the number of bytes to allocate before invoking, and is updated to contain the results of the allocation for retrieval via `getmem`
+Allocates an XBDM memory block via `DmAllocatePoolWithTag` (address provided via `resume` `thread` argument).
+The size of the block is specified by the `io_val` and is set to the number of bytes to allocate before invoking. `io_val` is then updated to contain the results of the allocation for retrieval via `getmem`.

-## Loading the dyndxt_loader

-The dyndxt_loader itself is intended to be treated like a DLL, the COFF objects in the library are loaded individually via the L1 bootstrap with relocations applied once the final addresses of the sections are known.

-Once loading is completed, the L1 bootstrap should be replaced with the L2 thunk and invoked via `resume` with the address of the dyndxt_loader's entrypoint.

-At this point, loading is completed and the original `DmResumeThread` memory can be replaced.
+### Entrypoint mode: `io_val == 0`
+Calls the given nullary function, which is generally expected to be the `DxtMain` entrypoint after loading and relocating the loader DLL.

+## Dynamic DXT Loader

 Interaction with the dyndxt_loader is accomplished via XBDM commands with the `ddxt!` (Dynamic DXT loader) prefix.

-E.g., "ddxt!hello" will return a canned response if the loader has been installed successfully.
+E.g., "ddxt!hello" will return a dump of known method exports if the loader has been installed successfully. "dxt!load" can be used to load a new DXT DLL, etc...